 |Mutual of Omaha||$11.99||$17.24|

 All five of the companies listed above are financially stable, have been in business for a long time, rated highly by agencies and customers alike, and are known for their affordably priced products.
 So, if you are looking for a low-cost insurance provider, any one of these companies might be a good choice for you.

 You should, at the same time, remember that insurance policies are highly individual and the rates might differ from one person to another, depending on the factors mentioned above.

 In the next section, we take a look at 10 tips that can help you find affordably priced insurance policies.

-- Make a list of five or ten top-rated insurance companies, contact all of them, and get multiple quotes.
+- Make a list of five or ten top-rated insurance companies, contact all of them, and get your life insurance rates.
+Do not shop with only one company.
 Compare the offers with each other to determine the best deal for you.
 Remember – the best policy is not necessarily the cheapest one.
 So, choose a policy that covers your needs and suits your budget at the same time.

 - Buy life insurance when you are young, preferably in your 20’s.
 It is the best way to get the cheapest rates possible.
 Moreover, the longer you wait, the higher are your chances of developing a health problem, which could affect your insurability and cause your policy costs to go up.

 - Press the button for annual premium payments.
 It is easier for you, as you can just pay once and forget about it for a whole year.
 Moreover, some insurance companies offer discounts on annual premium payments, so you might be able to save some money as well.